hanjongshik/hanjongshik/README.md

 - Transform ideas into reusable products.
 - Build reusable data products that empower a One-Person Company to grow into a Virtual N-Person Company.

+# Philosophy

+- Technology is the bead.
+- Products are the thread.
+- GitHub is the company.
+- AI is the workforce.